michalmietlinski/Interview-questions/Front-end/CSS/readme.md

 * What styles you could / should apply for all elements?
 * Do you know examples of browser specific styling?

+### Cross browser optimization
+* Have you ever encountered browser specific bugs?
+Like what?
+* How do you verify your work on different browsers?
+* Which tools do you use for browser emulation?

 ### Positioning
 * How would you center element horizontally?
 * How would you center element vertically?